-The FPCC Language Revitalization Planning Program (LRPP) provides up to $100,000 in funding, resources and coaching to First Nations communities in B.C. to develop plans for Indigenous language revitalization.
+The FPCC Language Revitalization Planning Program provides funding plus resources and coaching.
 Funding can be used for wages, honoraria, equipment, resource materials and more.

 Tools and Resources